arepnovs/Lem-in/README.md

 5. Any non compliant or empty lines will automatically stop the ant farm’s reading and program displays error message

-6. In no way can program quit in an unexpected manner (segfault, bus error, double free, etc)
+6. In no way can your program quit in an unexpected manner (segfault, bus error, double free, etc)